CURLEW - NEW AND USED MARQUEES

 These will only resist pull out if they are used correctly.
 For example if the pegs are used on sand they will be almost useless.

+These marquees will need special consideration as the pegs form part of the marquees integral structure.
+Depending on the site / time of year and ground conditions it is normal to "double up" on corners and seams.
 This means that each corner of the marquee has two or more guy ropes and pegs.
 This both improves pre tension (the force applied to the roof before wind or snow loading).
 You can almost not have enough pre tension on a marquee as this will reduce the amount of flapping that occurs.
 Less flapping will reduce the shock loading a peg will receive, reducing the chance of exceeding the pegs capacity.

+The pegs should be angled away from the marquee when driven into the ground and the guy attached as low to the ground as possible (this increases resistance to pull out).
 Careful consideration should be given to the exact location of the pegs.
 If they are too far away from the marquee there will not be enough down force to keep the side poles from lifting causing the structure to fail.
 Too near and the roof will not be tensioned enough to resist the wind.
 A compromise is to have two sets of pegs one closer in than the other.
 The correct distance is normally just less then half the height of the side pole away from the marquee.

 Another consideration is the amount of water contained within the ground.
 If the ground is saturated this will dramatically reduce the holding capacity of the ground.
 As the rain will run off the marquee at the edges this concentrates the water logging around the edge of the marquees.